bsc-iitm/python-textbook/docs/chapter-2/lesson-2.3.md

 Consider the following problem:

+!!! question "Problem"
-> Accept three distinct integers as input from the user.
+    Accept three distinct integers as input from the user.
 If the numbers have been entered in ascending order, print `in ascending order`.
 If not, print `not in ascending order`.

 An incomplete solution is given below: